 Revenue and ROI might be the most important aspects of your customer loyalty program.
 Focusing on your VIP customers using behavioral data will exponentially grow your revenue.
 Each action taken by your best customers will be measurable and you can use targeted campaigns to send them offers most relevant to them while making them feel valued.
 Thanx removes the guesswork when it comes to hard ROI.
 We will grow your business and result in increases in revenue and an ROI positive program when you reward your top customers.

-An effective customer loyalty program is simple to use for the merchant and for the customer.
+An effective customer engagement and loyalty program is simple to use for the merchant and for the customer.
 Every merchant uses a plethora of technology behind the scenes.
 But do you need it all?
 Thanx enables you to replace redundant tools like your email service provider, survey/feedback tool, business insights, competitive benchmarking and more.
 It’s an all-in-one customer engagement platform that helps grow your business based on data.
 When it comes to POS agnostics, we don’t care if you have one POS or seven; or if versions are up-to-date.
 Thanx partners with credit card networks so you don’t have another reason to be locked into your POS — we guarantee we work with whatever you have today (and next year).
 It also means a hassle-free setup and always-on uptime.

 Use customer data to timeshift your best customers.
 Encourage your best customers to spend more by visiting your business outside of their normal patterns.
 For example, let’s say you have a customer who always visits your restaurant for lunch during their break at work and loves your food.
 They are a loyal customer, but how can you encourage them to spend more and visit more often?
 After using data to measure their behavior, send them a targeted offer for a meal between 6 pm – 11 pm.
 Timeshift users see 18% traffic increases during previously “slow” times.